joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6307543/2025/04/25/will-campbell-patriots-2025-nfl-draft-first-round-pick/

 **Tight end at No. 10?
 Why the Bears believe Colston Loveland is worth it**\
-`Loveland's versatility and makeup stood out to Bears' staff, making them feel comfortable taking a tight end as high as No. 10.`\
+`Loveland's versatility and makeup stood out to Bears staff, making them feel comfortable taking a tight end as high as No. 10.`\
 https://nytimes.com/athletic/6307859/2025/04/25/tight-end-at-no-10-why-the-bears-believe-colston-loveland-is-worth-it/

 **Bengals’ swing for the fences with Shemar Stewart puts more pressure on Al Golden**\